OverlordAlex/Fitocrazy/README.md

 - BUG: I have animations turned off... lol
 Bug: notification timer not restarted on new set
 Bug: adding new set not updating the exercise?
-Bug: total set time doesn't count when in background
+Bug: total set time doesn't count when in background4
 Bug: achievement doesn't survive reload
 Bug: app not installed when starting from bottom bar icon

 # TODO
 - move from a group selecter to a difficulty selector that includes bodyweight
-- add bodypart chips to exercises in add-exercise, and then be able to search by them
-- action bar on workout could use better styling (edit date on long press title, back button, etc)
+- action bar on workout could use better styling (, back button, etc)
 - spinners should be searchable
 - ability to reorder exercises in workout
 - nicer page scrolling animations between tabs on "exercises"